lorryzzl/SteelSpotter/README.md

 Run

 Our app is developed with Streamlit.
-After installing all the required packages above, you can unzip our submission and run the main_file.py by running streamlit run main_file.py in the terminal, and then our application will be running on your local browser.
+After installing all the required packages above, you can clone this repository and run the main_file.py by running streamlit run main_file.py in the terminal, and then our application will be running on your local browser.
 If it asks you for your email address, just press “Enter” to skip it.